 As a family, we’ve wanted to travel to Italy for a while.
-This past spring, we finally decided to book a summer trip, deciding that the kids were old enough to enjoy the trip.
-We considered our options, and ended up booking a 7-day trip through Adventures by Disney (AbD).
+We finally decided to book a summer trip to Italy, deciding that the kids were old enough to enjoy the trip to Europe.
+We considered our options, and ended up booking a 7-day trip through Adventures by Disney (AbD) after hearing so many Adventures by Disney reviews.
 Although AbD trips are definitely expensive, there are so many benefits.
-Here’s our Adventures by Disney review – reasons why you may want to travel with Adventures by Disney.
+Here’s our Adventures by Disney review, including many reasons why you may want to travel with Adventures by Disney.

 Adventures by Disney Review: Reasons Why You May Want to Travel With Adventures by Disney

 Wondering what is Adventures by Disney?
 Adventures by Disney is a guided group tour company run by Disney.
 Families go in groups to various destinations around the world, accompanied by tour guides.

 These trips are generally appropriate for slightly older kids (trips have a minimum age).
 Adventures by Disney adult only trips are also available.
 The trips don’t include any characters or other Disney elements, but do offer the level of service that guests expect from the Walt Disney Company.
 Adventures by Disney offers tours in the North America, South America, Europe, Australia, Asia, and Africa.
 There are long weekend trips, short breaks, and full vacations offered.

 You can also get an add-on with a European Disney Cruise Line vacation, where you join your AbD group and guides for excursions off the ship.
 Family river cruises (including a Rhine River Cruise) are also available.